 Sew the back to the front all the way around close to the piping edge.
 You will need to use your zipper foot again to get nice and close to the piping.

-If you sew on the front of the cover you can just sew on top of your previous stitching line for greatest accuracy.
+If you sew on the front of the cover you can just sew on top of your previous stitching line for the greatest accuracy.

 Turn your cushion cover with piping the RIGHT way out and give it a good press.
+Now your piped pillow is ready for its insert.

 Cushion Cover with Piping - In Conclusion